 - Name and signature of the applicant's department or division chair

-Applications are reviewed by the CCaTS Postdoctoral Programs Executive Committee after the March 1 and Sept.
-1 deadlines.
-Applicants are notified regarding admission decisions after the review is completed.
+Applications are reviewed by the CCaTS Postdoctoral Programs Executive Committee applicants are notified via email within six weeks regarding application status.

 Upon admission to the Postdoctoral Certificate Program, a nonrefundable program fee of $6,000 is charged to the PAU provided by the applicant.